Our Favorite Trail Running Shoes

 As stated before, I don’t believe that the Terraclaw is best used as a hard-surface trail shoe, and it seemed to perform best in shedding med and wet clay.
 The well-spaced lugs free themselves quickly from any sloppy terrain and seem to bite well in soupy conditions.

-Inov-8 has chosen to discontinue their fairly popular (at least in the western U.S.) Trailroc series of shoes, which were designed for hard surfaces, in favor of the Terraclaw series which have a firmer midsole and are more heavily lugged.
+Inov-8 has chosen to discontinue their fairly popular (at least in the western U.S.) Trailroc series of trail running shoes, which were designed for hard surfaces, in favor of the Terraclaw series which have a firmer midsole and are more heavily lugged.
 While I can understand the motivation for Inov-8 to pair down the offerings in their trail-shoe line, I really believe that these two lines of shoes are completely different animals.
 On true hard and rocky surfaces common in the western U.S., the Terraclaw feels a bit too firm and heavily lugged which lends to an off-camber feel.
 However, the Trailroc 245 ate up this terrain and also seemed to assuredly handle the slop.
 Additionally, the Trailroc series featured a rock plate which makes a lot of difference in the ultra distances on truly technical terrain.

 Now understand, while I’d love Inov-8 to salvage the Trailroc series, I do not wish to denigrate the positive qualities of the Terraclaw 250.
 This is a fantastic soft-ground trail shoe which I’d wear for up to 50k in sloppy conditions.
 The fit is fantastic, it bites well in most conditions, and the compressed midsole EVA offers just enough forgiveness to handle ultra distances.
 But, it would be the last shoe in my arsenal I’d select for an ultra-distance race on dry, packed trails.
 Furthermore, the Terraclaw 250 seems to be more closely related in design to the X-Talon series than any shoe made for hard-pack trails in the Inov-8 line.
 I would recommend this shoe for runners entering the fall cross-country and trail season expecting a bit of slop, where a workhorse trail shoe will continue to be useful throughout the winter months.